-1. Curable Minor SAEs are as follows: The curable Minor SAE(s) in this Section 6-D-1 may impact Initial Application Scoring for a period of time beginning with the effective date in the notice and ending the later of two years later, or when the Minor SAE is cured.
-The incurable

-Minor SAE(s) in this Section 6-D-1 may impact Initial Application Scoring for a period of time beginning with the effective date in the notice and ending two years later.

-- Requesting any deadline extension; - b.
-Requesting any development modification; - Failing to maintain a positive history of payment to subcontractors during the construction of any Housing Credit development; - d.
-Having significant unpaid payables; - a.
-Defaulting on loan payments, unpaid property taxes, or having arrearages of at least three months on any loan for any Housing Credit Development; - Unpaid property taxes will not constitute a Minor SAE if acceptable evidence of active appeal is provided. - e-b.
-Failing to utilize all listed funding sources in the amount or under the terms described in the Initial Application until any Housing Credit Development is placed in service, unless THDA has been advised of the change in funding source and agreed to the change; - f.c.
-Failing to maintain and operate amenities and services specified in the Initial Application throughout the term of the LURC; - g.d.
-Failing to convert construction loan financing to permanent loan financing within 6 months of THDA issuance of IRS Form 8609; or - h-e.
-Making changes to the Housing Credit Development ownership entity without THDA approval. - i-f.
-Failing to fulfill commitments made in any application, including without limitation those for scoring points in the Initial Application (except for changes approved by THDA, in its sole discretion); - j-g.
-Failing to correct outstanding noncompliance issues within the applicable correction period; - k.h.
-Failing to respond to written requests from THDA for information and/or documentation by the prescribed deadline in any such written request. - 2.
-The curable Minor SAE(s) in this Section 6-D-2 may impact Initial Application Seoring for a period of time beginning with the effective date in the notice and ending the later of five years later, or when the Minor SAE is cured.
-The incurable Minor SAE(s) in this Section 6-D-2 may impact Initial Application Scoring for a period of time beginning with the effective date in the notice and ending five years later - Requesting an exchange of Housing Credits; - a.
-Demonstrating a pattern of repeated UPCS findings; - a.
-Misrepresentation of any item in an application, as determined by THDA in its sole discretion.
+- 1. Curable Minor SAEs are as follows: The curable Minor SAE(s) in this Section 6-D-1 may impact Initial Application Scoring for a period of time beginning with the effective date in the notice and ending the later of two years later, or when the Minor SAE is cured.
+The incurable Minor SAE(s) in this Section 6-D-1 may impact Initial Application Scoring for a period of time beginning with the effective date in the notice and ending two years later. - a.
+Defaulting on loan payments, unpaid property taxes, or having arrearages of at least three months on any loan for any Housing Credit Development; - (i) Unpaid property taxes will not constitute a Minor SAE if acceptable evidence of active appeal is provided. - b.
+Failing to utilize all listed funding sources in the amount or under the terms described in the Initial Application until any Housing Credit Development is placed in service, unless THDA has been advised of the change in funding source and agreed to the change; - c.
+Failing to maintain and operate amenities and services specified in the Initial Application throughout the term of the LURC; - d.
+Failing to convert construction loan financing to permanent loan financing within 6 months of THDA issuance of IRS Form 8609; or

+- e.
+Making changes to the Housing Credit Development ownership entity without THDA approval. - f.
+Failing to fulfill commitments made in any application, including without limitation those for scoring points in the Initial Application (except for changes approved by THDA, in its sole discretion); - g.
+Failing to correct outstanding noncompliance issues within the applicable correction period; - h.
+Failing to respond to written requests from THDA for information and/or documentation by the prescribed deadline in any such written request.